webhintio/hint/docs/user-guide/rules/meta-viewport.md

 (MDN)][viewport meta tag on mdn]*

-The viewport related topic is very complex so if you want to dig deeper, read Peter-Paul Koch's "A tale of two viewports" [part one][ppk article 1] and [part two][ppk article 2], or watch his talk ['The Mobile Viewports'](ppk talk).
+The viewport related topic is very complex so if you want to dig deeper, read Peter-Paul Koch’s "A tale of two viewports" [part one][ppk article 1] and [part two][ppk article 2], or watch his talk ['The Mobile Viewports'](ppk talk).